SQream/sqream_docs/guides/features/delete.rst

 ..
 TODO: our current best practices is to use a cron job with sqream sql to run the delete cleanup. we should document how to do this, we have customers with very different delete schedules so we can give a few extreme examples and when/why you'd use them

-When a :ref:`delete` statement is run, SQream DB records the predicate used.
-This predicate will be used to filter future statements on this table until all this delete predicate's matching rows have been physically cleaned up.
+When a :ref:`delete` statement is run, SQream DB records the delete predicates used.
+These predicates will be used to filter future statements on this table until all this delete predicate's matching rows have been physically cleaned up.

 This filtering process takes full advantage of SQream's zone map feature.

 Phase 2: Clean-up
 --------------------